 94% of people advertised for sex in Ireland are migrant women.
 Many have insecure immigration status and little or no english.

-Beyond Exploitation will be campaigning for measures aimed at giving people in prostitution real choice.
+Beyond Exploitation are campaigning for measures aimed at giving people in prostitution real choice.
 We are advocating for full, integrated supports and opportunities that allow all people in Ireland to choose not to enter prostitution because of poverty, migrant status or discrimination, and that allow people to leave prostitution if that is their choice.

 If you have experienced sexual violence: Dublin Rape Crisis Centre National 24-Hour Helpline: 1800 77 8888 www.drcc.ie